banzaicloud/one-eye-docs/docs/authentication/letsencrypt/index.md

         issuer: <name-of-the-clusterissuer>"
     ```

-1. Delete the old Pomerium secret.
+1. Delete the old Pomerium secret and the certificate as well if you previously configured cert manager with the default issuer.

     ```bash
     kubectl delete secret one-eye-pomerium-secret